Amitvs9/TntAssignement/README.md

 maven

 #Pending

-  There are some reducndent code that can be refactor & optimize.
+  There are some redundant code that can be refactor & optimize.
   Junit test cases .